The New Yorker Festival

 The New Yorker Festival is an annual event organized by The New Yorker magazine.
-It is held in venues in and around New York City, typically in early October, bringing together "a who’s-who of the arts, politics and everything in between."
-The festival was first held in 1999 and has since become "one of the buzziest cultural events of the year" as well as "the biggest consumer-facing event for the magazine's parent company Condé Nast.
+It is held in venues in and around New York City, typically in early October, bringing together "a who's-who of the arts, politics and everything in between."
+The festival was first held in May 2000 in celebration of the magazine's 75th anniversary and has since become "one of the buzziest cultural events of the year" as well as "the biggest consumer-facing event for the magazine's parent company Condé Nast.

 Manning appearance, 2017

 In a reportedly "tense moment" at the 2017 festival, former intelligence analyst Chelsea Manning was interviewed by New Yorker staff writer Larissa MacFarquhar, and responded to speculation that information in documents she'd shared with WikiLeaks in 2010 was sensitive enough to cause "harm to other intelligence officers, informants, or ongoing Army operations."